 Over to You:

-Over you own life, what do you do to minimize regret?
-Do you factor in potential regret when making important life changing decisions?
+Over your own life, what do you do to minimize regret?
+Do you factor in potential regret when making important life-changing decisions?
 How has it worked for you?